mohmiim/MLIntroduction/session-3/README.md

 ## 4. Why Convolutional Neural Network

-One of the main benefits of CNN is the reduction in the numbers of parameters compared to the similar Dense Layers.
-This allows us to create much more complex networks and still be able to train them in a reasonable amount of time and using reasonable hardware.
+One of the main benefits of CNN is the reduction in the number of parameters compared to the similar Dense Layers.
+This allows us to create much more complex networks and still train them in a reasonable amount of time and using reasonable hardware.
 For example, consider a use case where our input is an RGB image of 100 pixels by 100 pixels, this means our input size is 3\*100\*100 = 30000, LEt see how many parameters would we have if we create a Dense layer of 1000 Node vs Conv layer of 64 filters each filter 3\*3.
 Dense : 30000\*1000 = 30000000 Parameters
-Conv : 64\*3\*3\*3 = 1728 Parameters.
+Conv: 64\*3\*3\*3 = 1728 Parameters.

-The reduction in number of parameters will have big  impact on how long it takes to train the Network, this is huge factor since Machine Learning is an iterative process by nature, the faster it takes to train your network the more iterations and experiment you can do with your network and its parameters which will always lead to a better model.
+The reduction in the number of parameters will have a big impact on how long it takes to train the Network.
+This is a huge factor since Machine Learning is an iterative process by nature.
+The faster it takes to train your network, the more iterations and experiments you can do with it and its parameters, which will always lead to a better model.

-## 5. Using Convolutional Neural Network for chart recognition
+## 5. Using Convolutional Neural Network for Chart Recognition

-Now we are ready to put it all to work, let's see how can we apply CNN to our chart recognition problem.
-The change is actually quite easy we will use everything we learned so far.
-Training set loading, model training, saving/loading, and testing will not change at all. the only change will be the model itself and how we build.
+Now that we are ready to put it all to work, let's see how we can apply CNN to our chart recognition problem.
+The change is actually quite easy.
+We will use everything we have learned so far.
+Training set loading, model training, saving/loading, and testing will not change at all.
+The only change will be the model itself and how we build it.

 Replace the model building code we had in session2 with this code